twocaretcat/tally-ts/README.md

 ## 🤝 Contributing

 Contributions, issues, and forks are welcome.
+See [CONTRIBUTING.md](docs/CONTRIBUTING.md) for more details.

 ## 🧾 License

 Copyright © 2025 [John Goodliff](https://johng.io/r/tally-ts).

 This project is licensed under the MIT license.
-See [LICENSE](LICENSE) for details.
+See the [LICENSE](LICENSE) for more details.

 ## 🖇️ Related